griffithlab/civic-docs/docs/curating/evidence.rst

 Diagnostic Evidence
 ~~~~~~~~~~~~~~~~~~~
-Below is an example of an Evidence Item that illustrates the Diagnostic Evidence Type.
+Below is an example of an EID that illustrates the Diagnostic Evidence Type.
 This example describes the World Health Organization guidelines for classifying chronic myelomonocytic leukemia (CMML).
 Specifically, if a patient has a PCM1-JAK2 fusion or a rearrangement involving PDGFRA, PDGFRB, or FGFR1, especially in the setting of eosinophilia, the patient does not have CMML.

 .. figure:: /images/figures/evidence-summary_EID1077.png
    :alt: Screenshot of a diagnostic Evidence Item summary